 Speaking about the announcement, Michelle Thew, CEO of Cruelty Free International commented, “We want to congratulate Primark for demonstrating it’s possible to bring high quality cosmetic products to the high street without inflicting suffering on animals.
 The Leaping Bunny makes it easy for customers to make an informed and ethical decision about their shopping.”

 With over 2,500 products and 7,000 ingredients verified, it was described as “The biggest project of its kind for us” by the organisation.
 Michelle hopes that the announcement acts as a signal to the industry that going cruelty-free is possible for any sized retailer.
 Primark joins the likes of Neal’s Yard, The Body Shop and M&S to have obtained Leaping Bunny certification.

 Next up for the animal protection organisation is a meeting with the UN Secretary for talks regarding the implementation of a global resolution to end animal testing worldwide.
 The result of the Forever Against Animal Testing campaign created by CFI and The Body Shop, the petition has attracted over 7 million signatures thus far but requires a million more by the end of the summer in order for them to reach their goal (sign it here to support the cause).
 Two weeks ago, CFI also signed a Memorandum of Understanding with China to green-light a pilot scheme that would help find a way around the country’s mandatory animal testing regulations placed on imported beauty products.

-When it comes to protecting our furry friends domestically and internationally, these all sound like positive leaps in the right direction.
+When it comes to protecting our furry friends internationally, these all sound like positive leaps in the right direction.